Responsible citizens should be passionately indifferent about for-profit companies unless there is something in it for them.

-- …unethically saps resources from charitable nonprofits, which are the only entities that deserve uncompensated activism.
+- Unethically saps resources from charitable nonprofits, which are the only entities that really deserve uncompensated activism.

 I recently directed my activist zeal towards a for-profit company by publicly and forcefully supporting a developer’s for-profit project, and I did it without violating my ethical code.

 How do I justify this undeserved activism?
-Here’s why:
+Here’s my quid pro quo:

 - Should the project be built, it will increase property values and desirability of my area.